zack-shoylev/devsite/source/_posts/2014-02-17-understanding-the-chef-environment-file-in-rackspace-private-cloud-v4-dot-2-x-powered-by-openstack-havana.markdown

 the listening IP address for each OpenStack service mapped to that specific attribute.

-The __neutron__ attribute is not tied to any OpenStack services and has been added only so the GRE tunnels communicate on the __192.168.240.0/24__ network and not the __192.168.236.0/24__ network which is assigned to the __nova__ attribute and is what the GRE tunnels connect to by default.
+The __neutron__ attribute is not tied to any OpenStack services, and has been added only so the GRE tunnels communicate on the __192.168.240.0/24__ network and not the __192.168.236.0/24__ network which is assigned to the __nova__ attribute.

 Below is a rough list of what services map to the default __nova__, __public__, and __management__ attributes:

 __rabbitmq-server__, __rsyslog__, and __ntpd__ listen on all interfaces and
-do not map to any label.
+do not map to any attribute.

 #### nova